CBIIT/sec_poc/docker/R_3.6.3/README.md

 There are "official" R docker containers available, but I do not recommend them, as they are built on top of a fairly broken install of Debian (it's not even possible to install additional packages).

 To run, first install [Docker](https://docs.docker.com/get-docker/), then use the build_and_run.sh script.

+Note that if you attempt to connect to any ports running on the host machine, you will need to replace "localhost" with "host.docker.internal" in the R code or config file.